theon/ensime-atom/README.md

 - [ ] view applied implicits

 ## Dev
-- checkout from git straight into .atom/packages.
-Need to have the right name on the folder: "ensime".
+- checkout from git straight into .atom/packages (or ln -s).
+Need to have the right name on the folder: "Ensime".
 - run apm install
 - "Window: reload" (ctrl-option-cmd l) to reload plugin from source while developing